 In the 1930s she and Laura dreamed up the notion of the Six Nations Pageant, an annual showcase of Mohawk history and culture.
 McKenzie Creek ran through her property, and Emily incorporated it into

 Another of those who left their homeland to become our neighbors and fellow prisoners was ‘Abdu’l-Ghaffár of Iṣfahán.
 He was a highly perceptive individual who, on commercial business, had traveled about Asia Minor for

-William Gibson had trained for the ministry at Howard University in Washington, had become a Christian Science healer, and in 1912, still searching, was attending spiritualist meetings when he was directed to a Bahá'í
+William Gibson had trained for the ministry at Howard University in Washington, had become a Christian Science healer, still searching, was attending spiritualist meetings when he was directed to a Bahá'í gathering which was

 When he heard of a new Faith dawning, and awoke to the tidings that on Persia’s horizons the Sun of Truth had risen, he was filled with holy ecstasy, and he longed and loved.

 To her intimates Florence George revealed her pride.
 She was proud of the distinction "Mother," bestowed on her by ‘Abdu’l-Bahá.
 She liked to speak of her pilgrimage to Haifa, of her Master's personal care

 Ella Frances Goodall was of an influential, well-known California family.
 She and her mother, Helen Goodall, were among the first Baha’is of California.
 They learned of the Faith from Miss Ann Apperson, a niece